 Cluster computing aggregates and coordinates a collection of machines to work together to solve a task.
 Clusters typically have a single head node (sometimes called a master node), some number of compute nodes, and possibly a few other specialty nodes.
 The head node is the brains of the system and is responsible for:

 - Allocating jobs to particular nodes.

 Users submit jobs, which are composed of many tasks, where a task is the basic unit of work.
-Some applications require all tasks in a job to be run concurrently and allow tasks to communicate to implement a parallel algorithm; some jobs have a complex set of task dependencies such that particular tasks must be run prior to others; and some tasks might require particular node configurations in terms of memory, CPUs, or other particular hardware on which to run.
+Some apps require all tasks in a job to run concurrently and let tasks communicate to implement a parallel algorithm; some jobs have a complex set of task dependencies such that particular tasks must be run prior to others; and some tasks might require particular node configurations in terms of memory, CPUs, or other particular hardware on which to run.
 Tasks are executables that read input data from storage, process the data to produce a result, and then write the final results back to storage.

 High-performance computing (HPC) — A type of computing that uses many worker nodes, tightly coupled, and executing concurrently to accomplish a task.
 These machines typically need low network latency to communicate effectively.
-Example applications in this space include weather modeling, computational fluid dynamics (CFD), stress modeling in engineering, and electronics design.
+Example apps in this space include weather modeling, computational fluid dynamics (CFD), stress modeling in engineering, and electronics design.

 Cluster computing software stack

 A cluster computing software stack is comprised of: